Developing cutting-edge single-cell sequencing approaches to probe gene regulation mechanisms and cell fate transitions in development and diseases

 Genetic clues in autoimmune diseases and cancers

 Autoimmune diseases, including lupus, are caused by the immune system mistakenly attacks the body.
 The vast majority of disease-associated loci are located in non-coding regions of the genome.
 Genetic analysis of variations in chromatin state is a powerful approach for identifying SNPs that directly affect cis-regulatory activity.
 Leveraging single-cell chromatin measurements lupus patients, we built a relationship between genetic variants, chromatin accessibility, and transcriptional regulation.
-We demonstrated global disruption of chromatin structure in lupus, driven by both genetic variants and epigenetic regulators.
 Separately, we also demonstrated that the epigenomic programs, specifically, lineage TFs bias the cell fate outcomes in lung tumors.
 We seek to use these findings to further understand other immune diseases and cancers.